-Click on the Manage button on your selected track and then the Create release button on the next screen.
+Click on your preferred track from the side bar and then the Create release button on the top right corner.

 Follow the on-screen instructions to add APKs or app bundles, double-check the APKs/Bundles to (de)activate or retain, name your release and describe what's new in this release.

 Note: To save your progress at any time, just press the Save button at the bottom of the page.

 Once finished, press the Review release button that will lead you to the final review step.

 Prerequisite: Before you can roll out your release, make sure you've completed the store listing, content rating & the pricing & distribution sections.
 When each section is complete, you'll see a green checkmark next to it on the left menu.

 The final review & release page is useful to check once more if everything is set up the way you planned.
 It offers a quick overview of all added/deactivated/retained APKs/Bundles, as well as the what's new section and all the language translations.

 Before you release anything, double check the number of targeted devices, just to make sure that you didn't mess up anything by accident.
 If the numbers don't match the previous release, and it wasn't your plan, go back to the release page and see why this is so.